 For an individual to be assessed in California as having a developmental disability, the disability must begin before the individual's 18th birthday, be expected to continue indefinitely and present a substantial disability.

 What is the Enrollment Process?

-Upon request for further information or initiation of services, consumer/consumer’s parent(s) will be sent an initial brochure and questionnaire.
-Upon receipt of the questionnaire and additional reports from the consumer/consumer’s parent(s), an initial in-person structured interview will be scheduled within two weeks with a counselor assigned to the consumer.
+Upon request for further information or initiation of services, consumer/consumer’s parent(s) will be sent an intake packet.
+Upon receipt of the intake packet and additional reports from the consumer/consumer’s parent(s), an authorization request will be made to the consumer’s Regional Center CSC.
+Once the authorization is received, an initial in-person structured interview will be scheduled with a counselor assigned to the consumer.

 Following the interview, the counselor will interview other pertinent providers and review past assessments, transition plans, and supports.
 Prior work samples and work and/or volunteer experience is requested.
 In addition, an assessment of functional/occupational performance will be conducted (if applicable) in a real or simulated environment to identify social vocational needs and record baseline data.
 A Individual Habilitation Service Plan (IHSP) is developed, which will include a summary of the consumer’s background, skills and deficits, recommended goals and objectives, and recommendation for services will be submitted within three to four weeks of completion of the assessment.
 Services will commence once funding has been determined and a new cohort begins (every three months).

 Orientation: New consumers will meet with a designated staff person on entry date for orientation.
 Staff will be involved in introducing the consumer to their peer group/cohort.
 Staff will facilitate socialization at orientation break.
 The consumer will be assigned a peer support person, if appropriate, to show them the instructional room, restrooms, and general orientation to the physical environment.
 The Program Directors or counseling staff will check with the consumer on a daily basis until the consumer feels comfortable.